hannobraun/caterpillar/concept.md

 ### Postponing interactivity

-- interactivity is still part of the core premise
-- but I feel like I have a pretty good handle on the technical side now
-- I feel confident that I can retrofit it easily
+Interactivity is still part of the core premise of what Caterpillar will be about, but I feel like I've got a good handle on the technical side of it by now.
+I'm confident that I can retrofit it, once the prototype reaches the functionality outlined here.

-- so first, let's create a productive language, which is the hard part now
-- make it interactive as soon as it's productive
+Creating a productive language has turned out to be the hard part.
+I'm sure there are still many challenges to make the language interactive, but as far as the previous prototypes are concerned, it's actually one of the better-understood aspects.
+Let's worry about other things for now.